The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 • Mike decides whether or not he agrees with any/or all of the proposed terms.

-This can take weeks, months, or even years, depending on how cooperative or difficult the spouses – and their lawyers – want to be.
+• The spouses’ lawyers then go back and forth until all terms are agreed to by both sides.
+This can take weeks, months, or even years, depending on how cooperative or difficult the spouses – and their lawyers – want to be throughout the legal proceedings.

 If agreement cannot be reached on one or more of the issues using this approach, the divorce will carry on through the family court system.

 All of this transpires in court in front of a family law judge who will ultimately decide the outcome regarding parenting time, child custody, child support, alimony and division of marital assets and debts.
+These are what is known as contested divorces.

-Divorce Mediation Process: What is a Mediator and What is the Mediator’s Role?
+Divorce mediation process: What is a mediator and what is the mediator’s role?

 For a divorcing couple, the divorce itself is the dispute and the mediator’s role is to help both spouses identify, negotiate and come to mutually-acceptable agreement on the various issues and financial matters required for divorce.
+In a mediation session, the divorce mediator actively participates in the negotiations, but the two spouses have full control over the divorce agreement and decisions they will be making.

 First, a highly-skilled mediator must have extensive knowledge on a wide variety of topics ranging from parenting and time sharing, child support, alimony, and the distribution of martial property and debts.
+And do so specifically for the state in which a couple lives – or is filing for divorce.

+But just knowing about these topics isn’t enough to be a highly-skilled mediator!
 A mediator also needs to be able to use that knowledge to facilitate, and actively engage a couple in, a series of discussions surrounding the necessary issues to be resolved in their divorce.

 The ultimate goal of the mediator is to help couples come to mutually acceptable agreements – on all of the required issues – to peacefully end their marriage out of court.